Skip to content

 2. Ensure the secret path in argocd_notifications_secret_name annotation matches the stored secret

-3. Verify the key name in externalSecret.key matches the JSON key in the secret
+3. Verify the key name in externalSecret.key matches the JSON key in the secret (slack-token)

 Secret Not Syncing